-How do you bring startup innovation speed to established enterprise and corporate environments?
-The answer: The Skunk Works Canvas
+How do you bring startup innovation speed to established businesses and enterprises?
+The answer, The Skunk Works Canvas.

 The name ‘Skunk Works’ was first used to enable rapid innovation and development at Lockheed Martin in the late 1930s.
 Wikipedia describes a Skunk Works project as: